Sajjadsunasara/Sajjadsunasara/README.md

 ## 📚 Currently Learning

-- Next.js and Svelte
+- MongoDB
-- Basics of AWS and Azure
+- Basics of Python Language
-- Introduction to Machine Learning
+- I focus on learning React in detail.

 ---

-## 🤝 I’m Interested In
+## 🤝 Open to working on

 - Collaborating on web projects
 - Open-source contributions